 - Isolation Supersets: In this type of training, combine two isolation exercises.
 Example: Dumbbells flies followed by a cable crossover.

 - Opposing Muscle Groups: When you do two exercises that target opposing muscle groups, one muscle gets to rest while the opposite muscle works.
 You can pair back and chest, biceps and triceps, hamstrings and quadriceps, etc. Example: Biceps curls followed by triceps kickbacks.

 - Staggered Supersets: In staggering, you do an exercise for a different muscle between sets.
-For example, during a straight set of chest presses, you could throw in a set of calf raises or crunches while you rest your chest muscles.
+For example, do a set of chest presses and, while you're resting, do a set of calf raises or planks before going on to the next set of chest presses.
 This saves time, allowing you to work smaller muscle groups while the bigger ones rest.
 Choose the right exercises, and you can even keep the heart rate elevate, which will help you burn more calories.

-- The stairmaster or stepping targets a variety of muscles, specifically the quads, so pair that with strength moves that involve the quads such as squats, lunges or leg extensions
+- The stairmaster or stepping targets a variety of muscles, specifically the quads, so pair that with strength moves that involve the quads such as squats, lunges or step ups

 - Cycling uses the quads quite a bit as well, so pair that exercise with leg extensions or leg presses